-In the long-term, the proposed action is anticipated to reduce energy consumption for filtration, chemical storage, and chemical dosing.
+In the long-term, the proposed action is anticipated to reduce energy consumption for lighting, heating, and general electricity use.
 This reduction in energy would be the byproduct of newer, more efficient building components.
 New building components that are to be installed would be installed with DFD Sustainable Facilities Standards.